Accounting & Tax for Crypto and Web3 Companies in Estonia

 Price volatility — daily revaluation complexity

 BTC moving 10% in a day creates significant mark-to-market movements.
+Under the revaluation model (IAS 38), these movements affect equity (OCI).
 Monthly close requires accurate end-of-period prices for every asset held.
+For portfolios with 50+ tokens, this is a significant monthly workload.

 DeFi interactions — no standard accounting playbook

-Providing liquidity to a Uniswap pool, earning trading fees, and receiving governance token rewards has no equivalent in traditional finance.
+Providing liquidity to a Uniswap pool, earning trading fees, and receiving governance token rewards is a multi-step transaction with no equivalent in traditional finance.
+Each step may be a separate accounting event, and the treatment of impermanent loss has no clear IFRS answer.

 Cross-chain activity — fragmented transaction records